charlesdcrossley/ComputerScienceFundamentals/README.md

 After 13 years in the profession, I felt I needed a refresher on the fundamental or "First Principles" of Computer Science.*

-Inspired by Aristotle, Steven Kotler (The Art of Impossible), and Elon Musk on how he formed Space X - First Principle Thinking

 ## What is First Principle Thinking?